+Heritage College is a co-educational educational institution operated by the Seventh-day Adventist Church as part of its world-wide system of Christian Schools.
+It is open to any student who wishes to study and learn within a Christian environment.
+The college has a current enrolment of over 400 students and offers broad curricular and co-curricular programs from Prep-Year 12.
+This includes a variety of lunchtime clubs, enrichment programs from Year 3 upwards, and involvement in local Arts and Sports programs.
+Heritage College continues to provide excellent pastoral support for the students and families in its care through the National School Chaplaincy Program.
 Heritage College is fully registered with the VRQA, and is a member of Adventist Schools Australia.
 Seventh-Day Adventist Schools (Victoria) Ltd, is responsible for the appointment of permanent staff and supervision of teaching standards.
 The local School Council is responsible for the management of the College, student enrolment and for the provision of suitable facilities in which the College can operate efficiently and safely.
 Responsibility for the day-to-day operation of the College rests with the Principal and Staff.